lazd/iNoBounce/README.md

 * **iNoBounce.isEnabled()**
 Returns a boolean indicating if iNoBounce is enabled.

+* **iNoBounce.isScrollSupported**
+A boolean value that indicates if the `-webkit-overflow-scrolling` css property is valid, effectively a browser detection flag.

 ## Will it break my app that uses touch events like other solutions?